plexinc/plex-media-player/README.md

 * locate ``Qt5CoreConfigExtras.cmake`` of your Qt build/installation
 * comment ``set_property(TARGET Qt5::Core PROPERTY INTERFACE_COMPILE_FEATURES cxx_decltype)`` with ``#``

 Sometimes, PMP will pick up SDL 1.x libraries.
 This is not supported and will lead to build failures.
 You need SDL 2.
-You can disable use of SLD with ``-DENABLE_SDL2=off`` (it's used for some remotes).
+You can disable use of SDL with ``-DENABLE_SDL2=off`` (it's used for some remotes).

 ## License